raspberrypilearning/make-a-face/en/step_3.md

 Add code to the `draw` function to draw a face or mask.

-This example uses a circle, but it's up to you.
+This example draws a circle in the middle, but it's up to you which shape to use.

 --- code ---
 ---